COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                         ``formation``: computes the convergence on the formation properties of the binaries with user specified final kstars if True

-                        ``1_SN``: computes the convergence on the binary properties just before the first super nova on the population with user specified final kstars if True
+                        ``1_SN computes``: convergence on binary properties
+                        just before the first supernova for the population with user-specified final kstars if True

-                        ``2_SN``: computes the convergence on the binary properties just before the second super nova on the population with user specified final kstars if True
+                        ``2_SN computes``: the convergence on the binary properties just before the second supernova on the population with user specified final kstars if True

-                        ``disruption``: computes the convergence on the binary properties just before disruption on the population with user specified final kstars if True
+                        ``disruption``: computes convergence on binary properties
+                        just before disruption of the population with user-specified final kstars if True

-                        ``final_state``: computes the convergence on the binary properties at the present day after the full evolution specified by the user supplied star formation history and with the user specified final kstars if True
+                        ``final_state``: computes convergence on binary properties
+                        after the full evolution specified by the user-supplied evolution time and with the user specified final kstars if True

-                        ``XRB_form``: computes the convergence on the binary properties at the start of RLO after the first super nova on the population with user specified final kstars if True
+                        ``XRB_form``: computes convergence on binary properties
+                        at the start of RLO following the first supernova on the population with user-specified final kstars if True

 ``match``
                         match provides the tolerance for the convergence calculation